nhs-t10/yog23-knowledge/software/managers/Manager Documentation and Uses/InputManager.md

 Step 7: Once your input is read, perform whatever tasks are nessecary with that data, whether it be running functions, turning motors or servos, toggling variables, etc. Congrats!
 You successfully implemented `InputManager` into your TeleOp code!

+## How to Make a New Node

+If you really want to mess with the inputs in a way that isn't specified below, this is where to look.

+A good example node that you can borrow from is `MultiplyNode`, if you just want a quick template to modify.

+In general the structure you need is:
+* Have at least one constructor that takes in an `InputManagerInputNode`, so you have the data to edit.
+* Some local variables that can take on the `InputManagerInputNode` from the constructor, and a local `InputManagerNodeResult` variable for the result.
+* An `init` function that uses `(name of local InputNode).init(boss)` for all such local variables.
+The init function should take in an `InputManager`, usually named `boss`.
+* An `update` function that uses `(name of local InputNode).update()` for all such local variables.
+The update function is where all of the code to modify the inputs is found, and the changed values are saved to result.
+* A `getResult` function that returns an `InputManagerNodeResult` that returns the result.
+* The complexity and key related functions are the same in all nodes but `ButtonNode` and `JoystickNode`, so you can just copy paste those from other nodes.

 ## List of Nodes and Their Uses

 ### AccelerationNode